-The U.S. Department of Agriculture (USDA) prohibits discrimination against its customers, employees, and applicants for employment on the bases of race, color, national origin, age, disability, sex, gender (dentity, religion, reprista and, where applicable, politica beliefs, martial status, familial or parental status, sexual orientation, or all or part of an individual's income is derived from any public lassistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
-(Not all prohibited bases will apply to all programs and/or substances and the USDA Program Discrimination Confl hights program complaint of discrimination, complete the USDA Program Discrimination compainted by the discrimination of the discrimination of the discrimination or provide the discrimination of the discrimination of the discrimination or program in the discrimination, complete the USDA Program Discrimination or an interior us by mail all USD programs and/or substances of the discrimination or email and program in the event and a generative the discrimination remail and of the information requested in the form.
-Second the discrimination of the discrimination in or elistic to us by mail it USD Department of Asign (ush bus a ded), faid of the anitio, provider and employee.
-Status and the discrimination application by the trace of the discrimination for program intake@usitotfile a program complaint, please contact USDA through the feed all Relay Secrimic all (100) 100 and angle opportunity provider and employee.
-Issued in furtherance of Cooperative Extension Work, based on the passage of the Food Asignutural.
-Act of 1977 on September 29, 1977, and in cooperation with the USD partment of Agriculture, Mark Latimore Jr., Associate Dean for Extension for the College of Agriculture, family Geneses and Technology, Fort Valley State University, a State and Land-Grant Institution, University Spatem of Georgia.
-Fort Valley State University, a State and L
+The U.S. Department of Agriculture (USDA) prohibits discrimination against its customers, employees, and applicants for employment on the base of race, color, national origin, age, disability, sex, gender identity, religion, reprisal and, where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or all or part of an individual's income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
+(Not all prohibited bases will apply to all programs and/or employment activities, l/fyou wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination.
+Complaint Form, found online all programs and or such as government, filing_custs hind, or at any USDA office, or call 660 is 22-299 to request the form. four may also write a latter from or letter to us by mail at USD.
+Department of Agriculture, Director, Office of Adjudication, 1400 independence Avenue, S.W., Washington, D.C.
+20250-9410, by fax (202):690-7442 or email at program intake@usta. gov. Individuals who are deaf, hard of hearing, or have speech disabilities and wish to file a program complaint, please see information above on how to contact us by mail affectly or by email.
+If you require alternative means of communication for program information (e.g., Braille, large print, audiciage, etc.) please contact USDA 1786ET center at (202) 720-2600 (vice and TDD).
+USDA is an equal opportunity provider and employer.
+Issued in furtherance of Cooperative Extension Work, based on the passage of the Food & Agriculture, Family Sciences and Technology, Fort Valley State University, a State and Land-Grant Institution, University System of Georgia.
+Fort Valley State University, a state and Land-Grant Institution, University System of Georgia.
+Fort Valley State University, as and Standard bacan demanded the commission of Colleges and Schools to award baccalueraet and master's degrees.
+Cont